 The penalties for any conviction in Lackawanna County will be escalated further and further depending on the blood alcohol concentration (BAC) level of the criminal suspect.
 The higher the BAC reported at the time of the arrest, the steeper the penalties.
 Pennsylvania also does not permit plea bargains to be used to downscale DUI charges to “wet reckless” charges, which means you need to be ready to fight a legal battle.
 This is where our Lackawanna County DUI attorneys can step in, take over, and excel.

 The implied consent law of Pennsylvania states that you will take any mandatory chemical testing after a DUI arrest, or else accept the legal consequences.
 Refusing to take a mandatory chemical test will result in an immediate 12-to-18 month license suspension.
 You could be entirely sober and still suffer an extended license suspension simply due to refusing to take a chemical test, such as a blood, breath, or urine test back inside a police station.

-Not sure if a chemical test is mandatory?
+Not sure if a chemical test is mandatory in Lackawanna County?
 You can ask the administering officer.
 If you are being told to take a test that is optional or not mandatory, then you have the right to refuse it without immediate legal consequences.
 For example, most field sobriety tests are not mandatory.

 Get Your Defense Started Today – Call (570) 391-0866